Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Concluding Remarks

 \section{Concluding Remarks}

 In addition to proving the first unconditional super-polynomial lower bounds on the size of linear EFs for the cut polytope, stable set polytope and TSP polytope, we demonstrate that the rectangle covering bound can prove strong results in the context of EFs.
-In particular, it can be super-polynomial in the dimension and the logarithm of the number of vertices of the polytope, settling an open problem of Fiorini et al. \cite{FioriniKaibelPashkovichTheis11}.
+In particular, it can be super-polynomial in the dimension and the logarithm of the number of vertices of the polytope, settling an open problem of \cite{FioriniKaibelPashkovichTheis11}.

 The exponential separation between nonnegative rank and PSD rank that we prove here (Theorem \ref{thm:expSep}) actually implies more than a super-polynomial lower bound on the extension complexity of the cut polytope.
 As noted in Theorem \ref{thm:DeSimone}, the polytopes $\CUT(n)$ and $\COR(n-1)$ are affinely isomorphic.
 Let $Q(n)$ denote the polyhedron isomorphic (under the same affine map) to the polyhedron defined by \eqref{eq:COR} for $a \in \{0,1\}^n$.
 Then (i) \emph{every} polytope (or polyhedron) that contains $\CUT(n)$ and is contained in $Q(n)$ has exponential extension complexity; (ii) there exists a low complexity spectrahedron that contains $\CUT(n)$ and is contained in $Q(n)$.
 (A \emph{spectrahedron} is any projection of an affine slice of the positive semidefinite cone.)
+This was used in \cite{bfps2012} to establish the existence of a spectrahedron that cannot be well approximated by linear programs of polynomial size.

 An important problem also left open in~\cite{Yannakakis91} is whether the perfect matching polytope has a polynomial-size linear EF.
 Yannakakis proved that every \emph{symmetric} EF of this polytope has exponential size, a striking result given the fact that the perfect matching problem is solvable in polynomial time.
 He conjectured that asymmetry also does not help in the case of the perfect matching polytope.
-Because it is based on the rectangle covering bound, our argument would not yield a super-polynomial lower bound on the extension complexity of the perfect matching polytope.
-Even though a polynomial-size linear EF of the matching polytope would not prove anything as important as P $\neq$ NP, the existence of a polynomial-size EF or an unconditional super-polynomial lower bound for it remains open.
+Because it is based on the rectangle covering bound, our argument does not yield a super-polynomial lower bound on the extension complexity of the perfect matching polytope.
+This question was recently answered in the affirmativeby Rothvo\ss \cite{R13} posted on arXiv a proof of the fact that the extension complexity of the perfect matching polytope is $2^{\Omega(n)}$.
+This groundbreaking result is based on a general lower bound called the \emph{hyperplane separation bound}, which was used implicitly, e.g., in~\cite{bfps2012}.